- Monitor quality continuously across all production traffic

 Score manually

-Apply scorers to historical logs in three ways:- Specific logs: Select logs and use Score to apply chosen scorers
+To apply scorers to historical logs:- Specific logs: Select logs and use Score to apply chosen scorers

 - Individual logs: Open any log and use Score in the trace view

-- Bulk filtered logs: Filter logs, then use Score past logs under Online scoring to score the 50 most recent matching logs
+- Filtered logs: Filter logs to narrow your view, then use Score past logs under Automations to apply scorers to recent logs matching your filters

 Best practices